 1. After purchasing your plans (or downloading the free plans), print the pages out and insert them in sheet protectors and a 3-ring binder.
 I find this is the easiest way to use the plans and you or your child can make notes using a dry erase marker on the pages if needed.
 Of course, keep the pdf file available for your student so they can access all the clickable links to view artwork online.

 2. Gather your resources according to the provided books and supplies list.
-There is an Amazon Store for each Harmony Fine Arts grade.
+You can find the list of required resources to go along with the Harmony Fine Arts plans here: Harmony Fine Arts Rhetoric Plans and Resources.
 Many of the resources are used for all four years of your art appreciation study using Harmony Fine Arts.
 Remember that there are optional resources planned in each grade so you can choose those that will fit your needs best.

 3. Read the introductory pages together with your student, note the plan outline usually found on pages 5, 6, or 7 of the plans.
 These plans also show the student how to manage their art appreciation time each week with specific suggestions for dividing each artist study up generally over four week’s time.